Netherchat netherchat

 Pipes & webhooks

-echo "deploy done" | netherchat send #ops.
-Every room gets an inbound webhook for CI and alerts.
+echo "deploy done" | netherchat send ops.
+Give a room a webhook token in netherchat.toml and it accepts inbound posts from CI and alerts.
 Any alert source can open a locked-down war room — a monitoring page, a CI failure, or a security tool posting a finding.

 Ephemeral by default